 - The chance to visit Luisa Longo’s atelier and buy her work

-- We loved the Italian buffet breakfast during our 2014 revisit (particularly the Parma ham and homemade cakes) - an unusual and delightful surprise in Rome!
+- We loved the Italian buffet breakfast (particularly the Parma ham and homemade cakes) - an unusual and delightful surprise in Rome!
 Dinner can be served on request, too

 - Bathrooms are a bit small and the Rome Room lacks a bathtub